18F/handbook/_pages/hiring-staying-or-changing-jobs/term-extensions.md

   - /term-extensions/
 ---

 Many TTS employees are hired on term appointments for a maximum of four or eight years.
-However, term appointments need to be renewed every two years.
+However, term appointments need to be renewed every two years or 3 years depending on the appointment.

 If you don’t know when your term ends, you can find your Not To Exceed (NTE) date by looking in [HR Links](https://corporateapps.gsa.gov/hr-links/).
 Click on the navigator icon, choose `Navigator`, then `Workforce Administration`, then `Job Information`, then `Employee Request USF`.